Evina88/react_medical_appointment_app/README.md

 To install:

-Run npm install in the root folder
-Run npm install in the server folder
+Run npm install in the root folder & in the server folder.

 To run:

-Run npm start in the root folder
+Run npm start in the root folder to start the project.

 For the server to start you need to run node index in the server folder (mongo credentials change every time and need to be updated in auth.js)

 STEPS: